Centre for Addiction and Mental Health

 Toronto, ON M5S 2S1

-Dr. Anne Bassett is Director of the Clinical Genetics Research Program in the Clinical Research Department.
-She is the Canada Research Chair in Schizophrenia Genetics and Genomics Disorders and a Professor of Psychiatry, University of Toronto.
-Areas of Research
+Dr. Anne Bassett is Director of the Clinical Genetics Research Program in the Clinical Research Department and Clinician Scientist in the Campbell Family Mental Health Research Institute at CAMH.
+She is also a Senior Scientist at the Toronto General Research Institute, holds the Dalglish Chair at the University Health Network, and is a Professor of Psychiatry at the University of Toronto.

-Dr. Bassett is an internationally renowned expert in the genetics of schizophrenia.
-She is the principal investigator of studies aiming to localize genes for schizophrenia and characterize genetic subtypes of schizophrenia.
-Her goal is to gain new insights into the mechanism of illness that should help develop new treatments.
-In research into familial schizophrenia, her group has localized regions of the genome likely to contain susceptibility genes for schizophrenia and has identified a candidate gene, NOS1AP, on chromosome 1.
-Dr. Bassett has also pioneered studies of an important but under-recognized subtype of schizophrenia known as 22q11.2 Deletion Syndrome that affects 1-2 of every 100 patients with schizophrenia.
-An exciting initiative involves translating research findings directly into clinical practice.
-Dr. Bassett's active career also includes teaching and public service, particularly for the Schizophrenia Society of Canada.
-Publications
+Dr. Bassett is an internationally renowned expert in the genetics of schizophrenia and other complex developmental disorders, including congenital cardiac disease.
+She is the principal investigator of studies that aim to understand the genetic architecture of schizophrenia and characterize clinically relevant genetic subtypes of schizophrenia.
+The goal is to gain new insights into the mechanisms of illness that will help develop new treatments.
+Dr. Bassett has pioneered studies of a molecular subtype of schizophrenia known as 22q11.2 deletion syndrome.
+Individuals born with a 22q11.2 deletion have a one-in-four chance of developing schizophrenia.
+About one out of every 100 patients with schizophrenia has a 22q11.2 deletion that may be found with a standard clinical blood test.
+Translating genetic research findings directly into clinical practice is an exciting area of her research that has a strong medical focus.
+Dr. Bassett's active career also includes teaching at all levels and public service, including for the Schizophrenia Society of Canada.